Isaac Basire: Travels

 In the spring of 1653 he went from Aleppo to Constantinople by land, a distance of about 600 miles, unaccompanied by any one who could speak any European language.
 He had picked up a little Arabic at Aleppo, and he joined a company of twenty Turks, an apparently dangerous escort; but they treated him well, because he acted as physician to them.
 He now enjoyed a little comparative rest.
 At Pera, near Constantinople, he undertook to officiate to the French Protestants, on the express condition that he might use the English liturgy in French.
 They consented to this, and promised "to settle on him a competent stipend".
-Here he became known to Achatius Baresay, envoy to the Porte from Prince George Rákóczy II.
-Baresay introduced him to the prince.
+Here he became known to Achatius Barcsay, envoy to the Porte from Prince George II Rákóczi.
+Barcsay introduced him to the prince.
 "In 1661", he wrote: